The movie ratings are assigned

 although you won't hear gratuitous use of sexually-derived words.

-Occasional "F words" may be heard, but not in a sexual
+Occasional "F words" may be heard, but usually not more than

 context.
 Violence can be strong, but not very graphic.
 Adventure